J3rkStore/bloggert/README.md

 ## Description
-web blog where anyone can create a user account to make posts and comments
+web blog where anyone can create a user account to make posts and comments.
+Bare-bones and to the point alternative for social media's malicious algorythms

 ## Table of Contents